skni-kod/KodemyBackend/README.md

 # KodemyBackend

-This is the backend for Kodemy project (SKNI Kod), written in Spring Boot and Gradle
+This is the backend for Kodemy project (SKNI Kod), written in Spring Boot and Gradle.

 ## Prerequisites